-Yet, here are two times I admit to…
+Yet, here are two times I admit to

 He looked quite imposing in full military dress, standing tall, doffing his hat as he walked in.
-With a stroke of grand humor, he presented a gift for me from Fort Irwin, located in the brutal Mojave Desert—a miniature saber letter-opener.
-He told me that my behavior toward him, sharp and pointed, showed him that he needed to learn to stand up for himself.
+With a stroke of humor, he presented a gift for me from Fort Irwin, in the brutal Mojave Desert—a miniature saber letter-opener.
+He told me my behavior toward him, sharp and pointed, showed him he needed to learn to stand up for himself.
 He loved the Army, the self-confidence they instilled, and graciously hugged me for helping him get there.

 Although my participation in his story had a happy ending, how I treated him never sat well with me.

 When we were seven year olds, a still-loved cousin and I were playing a game.
 I said something that tipped this normally mellow fellow over his sweet natured edge and he hit me as hard as he could smack in the gut.
 He took the wind out of my being-in-charge sails literally and figuratively when he blurted with kid wisdom, “You’re not the boss of me!”

 What does a bully win, I have wondered, each time he/she defeats their opponent by browbeating and humiliation, by deploying thoroughly unwarranted attacks?